marianobarrios/tls-channel/README.md

 - Works for both client and server-side TLS.
 - **Server-side SNI**: Supports choosing different [SSLContexts](https://docs.oracle.com/javase/8/docs/api/javax/net/ssl/SSLContext.html) according to the received [Server Name Indication](https://tools.ietf.org/html/rfc6066#page-6) sent by incoming connections (not supported at all by SSLEngine but universally used by web browsers and servers).
 - Supports both **blocking and non-blocking** modes, using the same API, just like SocketChannel does with unencrypted connections.
-- Pluggable buffer strategy (to do buffer pooling, or to use direct buffers for IO).
+- Pluggable buffer strategy (to, for example, do buffer pooling, or to use direct buffers for IO).
 - Full and **automatic zeroing** of all the plaintext contained in internal buffers right after the data stops being necessary.
-- **Opportunistic buffer release** (akin to OpenSSL's SSL_MODE_RELEASE_BUFFERS option), which significantly reduces the memory footprint of idle cached connections.
+- **Opportunistic buffer release** (akin to OpenSSL's SSL_MODE_RELEASE_BUFFERS option), which significantly reduces the memory footprint of idle connections.
 - Full control over **TLS shutdown** to prevent truncation attacks.

 ### Non-features